InkjetPrinterman/Hotkey-Clipboard/README.md

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 - Visual Studio (optional — the `dotnet` CLI is enough)

+(You can find a pre-built upload of this application under "Releases" on the main repo page.)

 ## Build & run

 From a command prompt in this folder: